The Sunset And Great Aunt Mabel's Cardigan

 By that rationale, I should also perhaps accept the Acts of Pilate?

-I was merely using a system all American's are used to--in our judicial system, we determine a person's credibility by questioning their sanity and by evidence and testimony to support their story.
+While it's true, my reasoning sounds much like C. S. Lewis's famous trilemma, I was merely using a system all American's are used to--in our judicial system, we determine a person's credibility by questioning their sanity and by evidence and testimony to support their story.
 That's still how we do things around here right?

 I'm w/BBIM - when was the last time the supernatural was a pivotal point in ANY trial?
 Or even admitted as evidence?